Itcomp-dev/ITC002A-Typescript-Labs/LAB3 - Modules and Namespaces.md

 	> After adding `export` keyword , each file is considered as a module and have it's own local scope, therefore we'll need to add `import` statements to use the exports.

 ### Importing
+To use exports, we must reference them using imports statements :

 1. In the data file (`data.ts`), fix the errors by adding the missing import statements like the following

 		import { Person, Task, Tasks } from  "./models"